 - Make sure you have a lid with air holes and closes firmly as they are great escape artists!

-- If you see tiny white eggs try and brush off with an old toothbrush.
-It is important to check that they are not in its ears or on its face.
+- If you see tiny white eggs, try and brush off with an old toothbrush.
+It is important to check that they are not in the hedgehog's ears or on the hedgehog's face.

 - Place the box somewhere warm, dry and quiet.
 Handle as little as possible and very gently.